Shiv Sena steps up efforts to form govt in Maharashtra; focus shifts to Delhi

 The Congress has already deliberated on the political situation in Maharastra at a meeting of its Working Committee.
 "We will sit again at 4 pm and will decide on the issue after a meeting with our state leaders," AICC general secretary in-charge of Maharashtra Mallikarjun Kharge said after the CWC meeting.

-Three former chief ministers of Maharashtra -- Ashok Chavan, Prithviraj Chavan, and Sushilkumar Shind -- state Congress chief Balasaheb Thorat and CLP leader K C Padavi will meet the senior leadership of the party, including Ahmed Patel.
+Three former chief ministers of Maharashtra -- Ashok Chavan, Prithivraj Chavan and Sushilkumar Shind -- state Congress chief Balasaheb Thorat and K C Padavi will meet the senior leadership of the party, including Ahmed Patel.
 Kharge said leaders from the state will give their views to the top leadership and the party will decide on its course of action after that.

 "We have always maintained distance from the right-wing party which is the Shiv Sena.
 Their internal differences have precipitated the situation in Maharashtra," senior Congress leader M M Pallam Raju said.
 In Mumbai, NCP leader Nawab Malik said it is the responsibility of "all of us" to give an alternative considering the plight of people in the state.
 He, however, said the NCP will take any decision in consensus with its ally the Congress in the evening.